Tron (video game): Gameplay

 The player must guide Tron's red battle tank through a maze and destroy all of the opposing blue enemy tanks by shooting each of them three times.
 The tank can warp to a random location in the maze by moving into a diamond in the center, and its shots bounce off walls or obstructions until reaching their maximum travel distance.
-In higher difficulty levels, the enemy tanks are replaced by red Recognizers that are much faster and attempt to collide with the player instead of shooting at him/her.
+In higher difficulty levels, the enemy tanks are replaced by red Recognizers that are much faster and attempt to collide with the player's tank instead of shooting at it.
 This game is not based on any particular scene, but is rather based on Tank Program elements, including Clu's failed intrusion into the ENCOM mainframe and the "Space Paranoids" game featured at the beginning of the film.

 Development

 Bally Midway had two different design teams submit pitches for the game.
 One team planned a first-person vector graphics game, while the second team suggested a collection of five minigames using existing Bally Midway technology; the second proposal was used because it had a better chance of being completed by the deadline.
 One of the five minigames was ultimately left out due to the time constraints.